lemingshen/PolyU-Survival/docs/source/research/clash.rst

         :alt: Modify system settings to enable auto start

         Modify system settings to enable auto start
+* For windows users, please exempt all UWP processes from the proxy.
+Click on "Settings", scroll down, and find "Open UWP tool".
+Select all and click "Exempt All" and "Save Changes".

 6. Setup on Mobile Devices
 ---------------------------------------------